bfredl/Neovim.jl/README.md

 As a shortcut, `nvim = nvim_env()` will use the address in `$NVIM_LISTEN_ADDRESS`.
 This is useful to connect to the "parent" nvim instance when running the Julia REPL in a nvim terminal window.

-All API methods defined in metadata is defined as corresponding julia functions on the `Neovim` module, except that the `vim_`/`buffer_` prefix is dropped (as the reciever type is identified by the first argument anyway), except for `vim_eval` as `eval` is not overloadable.
+All API methods defined in metadata is defined as corresponding Julia functions on the `Neovim` module, except that the `vim_`/`buffer_` prefix is dropped (as the receiver type is identified by the first argument anyway), except for `vim_eval` as `eval` is not overloadable.
 For instance:
 ```julia
 import Neovim: get_buffers, set_line, vim_eval
 buf = get_buffers(nvim)[1]